WHO53/docs.droidian.org/content/porting-guide/image-creation.md

 `BOARD_BUILD_SYSTEM_ROOT_IMAGE := true`

-As this change makes the android root read-only, we may have to ship mount points for some important partitions like firmware, persist with the system image, for this we can use the line
+As this change makes the android root read-only, we may have to ship mount points for some important partitions, such as `firmware`, `dsp` and `persist` with the system image.
+For this, we can use the following:

 ```
 BOARD_ROOT_EXTRA_FOLDERS := \